aalbaali/aalbaali.github.io/about.md

 # Bio

-I am robotics software engineer at [Avidbots](https://www.avidbots.com), where I work with the localization and mapping team.
+I am robotics software engineer mainly interested in perception, navigation, localization and mapping.
-My background is in optimization, state estimation, and SLAM.
-I have interest in programming applied mathematical algorithms that use optimization, probability, control theory, and numerical methods.
+My background is in optimization, state estimation, and SLAM and I have interest in programming applied mathematical algorithms that use optimization, probability, control theory, and numerical methods.
 I hope to share some of my passion with the world in this blog.

+If you are a recruiter that's interested in my resume, then here it is.
 ~~~
 <!-- button 3 -->
 <center>